-Rich is a partner in the firm's bankruptcy/creditors' rights group.
+Rich is a partner in the firm's bankruptcy/creditors' rights department.
 His practice focuses primarily on bankruptcy and creditors’ rights, banking and finance, and commercial litigation matters.

 Rich represents a wide variety of lenders and financial institutions in virtually all aspects of consumer and commercial bankruptcy cases.
 He has experience in pursuing motions for relief from the automatic stay, as well as litigating confirmation, dischargeability, cash collateral, DIP financing, and avoidance actions.
 He also has substantial experience participating in bankruptcy and insolvency proceedings in courts throughout the United States.
 His participation in these matters cross a wide variety of industries, including biotech, printing and bindery, warehousing and storage, food and produce processing, retail, manufacturing, healthcare, airline, commercial real estate, and title insurance.
 Rich also represents numerous lenders and financial institutions in state court collection and enforcement actions.